we-learn-js/js-training/src/slides/ObjectOrientedProgramming.md

 > A class is a single logically organized unit where are enclosed operations (methods) to its related data (properties).

-> The idea of encapsulation is to keep classes separated and prevent them from having tightly coupled with each other.
+> The idea of encapsulation is to keep classes separated and prevent them from being tightly coupled with each other.

 ----

-> Classes announces some operations (methods) available for consume, its public interface.
+> Classes announces some operations (methods) available for consume.

+> The set of declared operations with its names are called its **interface**.

 > Encapsulation hides the implementation details.